Chart Color Schemes

 Mapleton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mapleton has a below-average level of cultural diversity, with 76.2% of its population born in Australia, 87.4% being citizens, and 95.5% speaking English only at home.
-Christianity is the predominant religion in Mapleton, comprising 51.1% of the population.
-Notably, Judaism is overrepresented in Mapleton compared to the rest of Queensland, with 0.3% versus 0.1%.
+Mapleton was found to be below average in terms of cultural diversity, with 76.2% of its population born in Australia, 87.4% being citizens, and 95.5% speaking English only at home.
+The main religion in Mapleton is Christianity, comprising 51.1% of the population.
+However, Judaism is overrepresented compared to Regional Qld, with 0.3% of Mapleton's population identifying as such, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity